industrial-edge/vision-connector-sdk-and-plugin-examples/docs/creating_and_using_a_custom_camera_connector.md

         - `libVCA-SDK.so`
     - `numberswithfilelogger.zip`

-Now the `numberswithfilelogger.zip` file can be used in VCA.
+Now the `numberswithfilelogger.zip` file can be used in Vision Connector.

-## Using the connector in VCA
+## Using the connector in Vision Connector
-In the VCA Grid view we can add our new camera connector through the <b>Manage camera connectors</b> modal.
+In the Vision Connector Grid view we can add our new camera connector through the <b>Manage camera connectors</b> modal.

 It is important that the given name must match the name of the custom camera connector library name.
-In our case the generated library file is ```libnumberswithfilelogger.so``` so the added connector name must be ```numberswithfilelogger```
+In our case, the generated library file is ```libnumberswithfilelogger.so```, so the added connector name must be ```numberswithfilelogger```.

-After adding the new connector from the UI the application will initialize it in 10 seconds.
-After that the <b>Add camera</b> modal will list the new connector as well as the list of colors as discovered cameras.
+After adding the new connector from the UI, the application will initialize it in 10 seconds.
+After that, the <b>Add camera</b> modal will list the new connector as well as the list of colors as discovered cameras.